The Forge – Preparing for the Backcountry

 - Pants – Stretch Zion from Pranha, Kuhl, Kuiu, etc.

 - Shirt – Short or Long Sleeve shirt of technical fabric

 - Fleece or “Puffy” Jacket for colder evenings

 There are two primary options for footwear.
 Boots and Trail Shoes.

 Trail shoes are much lighter, less expensive, and are not waterproof.
 Those that are really don’t do much for you as it will just come in the top of the shoe.
 Typically if you wear low cut shoes I suggest wearing pants to keep out debris.
-Typically I suggest wearing pants period as although they may be warmer they keep you from having to pick rocks and other stuff out of your shoes.
+Typically I suggest wearing pants as they keep you from having to pick rocks and other debris out of your shoes.
 If I was to wear shoes I’d most likely bring these.

 Ultimately you need to bring a shoe that is comfortable.
 The off-trail portions will be limited.
 So bring something that you can walk all day in without getting blisters.
 Whatever shoe you decide to bring make sure that you spend plenty of time in them prior to the trip.